artsandmetaphysics/goodlifeodyssey/_documents/david-hockney.md

 </blockquote>

 <blockquote>
-<p>When you stop doing something, it doesn't mean you are rejecting it.
-You're saying, I wish to take a look round another corner.</p>
+<p>When you stop doing something, it doesn’t mean you are rejecting it.
+You’re saying, I wish to take a look round another corner.</p>
 </blockquote>

 <blockquote>
-<p>Friends ... that's really the only thread running through my life.</p>
+<p>Friends ... that’s really the only thread running through my life.</p>
 </blockquote>